Low FODMAP Guide To Reading Labels

 Common High FODMAP Ingredients

 Inulin or chicory root extract/fibre is often added to dairy products (like yoghurt), gluten free bread and baking, rice crackers, stevia blends, coconut milk and protein powders.
-It can also be labeled as dietary fibre in some countries (3 4).
+It can also be labelled as dietary fibre in some countries (3 4).

 You also need to watch out for fructo-oligosaccharides (FOS), which are added to processed foods as well as supplements and protein powders.